 * Note, the UAPPOL procedure and the administrative details below are intended to be used together when compiling a nomination for this award.

-Submissions should be sent when positions are vacant to the Strategic Initiatives Manager, Centre for Teaching and Learning, 5-02 Cameron, no later than 4:00 p.m. on the date advertised.
-Please send the original application (no copies are required) to the Strategic Initiatives Manager, Centre for Teaching and Learning, 5-02 Cameron, and an electronic version to email@example.com.
+Submissions are due no later than 4:00 p.m. on the date advertised.
+Please send the original application (no copies are required) to the Strategic Initiatives Manager, Centre for Teaching and Learning, 5-02 Cameron Library, and an electronic version to email@example.com.

 The submission shall include these items in the following order:

 a.
 A letter of support/nomination from the Chair/Dean.

 b.
 An outline of the project or activities planned for the award period.

 c.
 Highlights of a teaching dossier.